Matthew Levitt is the Fromer-Wexler Fellow and director of the Reinhard Program on Counterterrorism and Intelligence at The Washington Institute.

 A project like this is only possible if leadership buys into the idea, and I am grateful for the support and encouragement of the Institute’s leadership, especially Executive Director Robert Satloff and Director of Research Patrick Clawson.

 But at the end of the day, the nuts and bolts of this product came together only due to the tireless efforts of research assistants and interns in The Washington Institute’s Reinhard Program.
 Avichai Bass took on the responsibility of organizing the original batch of research, which was a monumental task.
-Samantha Stern then assumed the organizational role, becoming the map’s overall project manager.
-It is no exaggeration to say the map would not be what it is today, or have been ready for launch on time, were it not for her tremendous dedication and perseverance.
+Samantha Stern then assumed the organizational role, becoming the map’s overall project manager, followed by Lauren Fredericks, who continued maintaining and updating the map.
+It is no exaggeration to say the map would not be what it is today, or have been ready for launch on time, were it not for Sam’s tremendous dedication and perseverance.
 Special thanks to research interns Hannah Labow and David Patkin, who made significant contributions to the map’s production.

 Finally, the financial support of key Washington Institute donors makes significant undertakings such as this project possible.
 It is a tremendous honor to be named the Institute’s Fromer-Wexler Fellow, and to direct the Jeanette and Eli Reinhard Program on Counterterrorism and Intelligence.
 There are certain people one is better for having met, and the Fromers, Wexlers, and Reinhards are just such people.
 Thank you, for everything.